-If you installed the database server as a daemon using the Configuration Assistant, you can uninstall it using the launchctl command line tool.
+If you installed the database server as a daemon using the Configuraton Assistant, you can uninstall it using the launchctl command line tool.
 If you installed it using Service Launcher, you can uninstall it in Service Launcher.

+'''

 How to uninstall the database server daemon

+'''

-- 1. In a terminal, enter the following command: - \$ sudo launchctl unload -w /Library/LaunchDaemons/com.toonboom.DatabaseServer.plist
+\$ sudo launchctl unload -w /Library/LaunchDaemons/com.toonboom.DatabaseServer.plist